Do not index

 I wrote an analysis of 8 paid UX courses below 👇

-Break into UX industry stress-free with guides to build a kickass portfolio, crush job searching procrastination, nail upcoming interviews, and fundamental UX frameworks.
-These comprehensive guides will teach you how to get hired for your first UX role.
-Join designers from 50+ countries here.
+Break into UX industry stress-free with The Junior Designer Bundle — A full guide to help you build a kickass portfolio, crush job searching procrastination, nail upcoming interviews, and fundamental UX frameworks.